gianlucam76/k8s-cleaner/README.md

 4️⃣ **Lua-based Selection Criteria**: Leverage Lua scripting to create complex and dynamic selection criteria, catering to specific resource management needs.
 Define custom logic to identify and handle stale resources.

+5️⃣ **Notifications**: Stay informed! k8s-cleaner keeps you in the loop about every cleaned-up resource, whether removed or optimized.
+Get detailed notification lists and pick your preferred channel: Slack, Webex, or reports.

 ## Maintaining a Clean and Efficient Cluster:

 💪 **Resource Removal**: Efficiently remove stale resources from your cluster, reclaiming unused resources and improving resource utilization.